OluwaFavour/OluwaFavour/README.md

 > In Addition

 Making a living as a professional game designer is one of my life's goals.
 And someday, I will; I know it.
-In my search for this particular golden chalice, though, I got sidetracked and ended up in the area of backend development, which is equally as lucrative.
-As for me, this is where I am right now.
-You may follow my day-to-day development and see examples of the projects I've created right here.

 > More, but only a tiny bit.

-I might have forgotten to say this, but I'm in my third year of studying Computer Science.
-As a result, I feel comfortable asserting that I have a solid grounding in essentials like Data Structures and Algorithms.
+I might have forgotten to say this, but I'm in my final year of studying Computer Science.

 ## The things I do while I'm not programming,